falvarezb/roboclimate/README.md

 `python roboclimate/data_analysis.py`

+### Notebook publisher

-As part of the data analysis, there is a Jupyter notebook, `notebook.ipynb`, displaying some graphs
+Based on the data analysis, a Jupyter notebook is generated, `notebook.ipynb`.

+The notebook is exported to html and published on an NGINX server on the path **/roboclimate**

 ## Tests